thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 #### Measurement Description

-The Measurement Description attribute (key=6) is the description of the way in which the measurement value of the software component is computed.
-The value will be a text string containing an abbreviated description (or name) of the measurement method which can be used to lookup the details of the method in a profile document.
-This attribute will normally be excluded, unless there was an exception to the default measurement described in the profile for a specific component.
+The Measurement Description attribute (key=6) contains a string identifying the hash algorithm used to compute the corresponding Measurement Value.
+The string SHOULD be encoded according to {{IANA-HashFunctionTextualNames}}.

 ### No Software Measurements
 {: #sec-no-sw-measurements }